TryShape/tryshape/README.md

 ### Sort Shapes
 - Sort shapes by, most liked, recent, and oldest.
 ### Authentication & Authorization
 - Features like export, like, create, edit shapes need you to autheticate with the app.
 You can use your Gmail or GitHub credntials to authenticate to the app.
-It is secured and powered by Google Firebase.
+It is secured and powered by `Google Firebase`.

 ## How to Set up TryShape for Development?
 TBA

 ## Upcoming Features
 `TryShape` has all the potentials to grow further.
-Here are some of the upcoming features planned,
+Here are some of the upcoming features planned(not in any order),

-- Add the ability to create shape using SVG elements.
+- Add the ability to create shape using SVG elements to support Curvy Node adjustments.
-- Manage your shape collection.
+- Manage your shape collection
+- Show Trending shapes
-- Import shapes.
+- Import shapes
+- Following a contributor.
 - PWA(Progressive Web App)
 - Accessibility improvements
-- Flxible Datastore
+- Flexible Datastore
 - Better Performance
+- Tagging a shape
+- Provide comment on a shape.
+- More authetication mechanisms like twitter, facebook, etc.

+If you find something is missing, `TryShape` is listening.
+Please create a feature request [from here](https://github.com/TryShape/tryshape/issues/new/choose).

 ## Contributions
 TBA